 The “Jersey Girl” label is a proud term of endearment given to and adopted by the women of the Garden State.
 While those outside the state might think of high hair, thick accents and a rough attitude, those born and bred know that it means fiercely independent, strong-willed and deeply proud of their Jersey roots.
+So what is their to gain from calling your business Jersey Girl Brewing?

 For co-owner/co-founder of Jersey Girl Brewing Co., Chuck Aaron, “Jersey Girl” means something unique.